NetLogo/foundation-website-frontend/Documentation/create-pages.md

 # Displaying Page Data

-Once your data is loaded into `pageData`, you can pass it as a prop to your components and render it dynamically.
+Once your data is loaded into `pageData`, you can pass it as a prop to your components and render it subsectionsally.

-For dynamic pages, you can use the `DynamicPage` component to map over your `pageData` array and render each section.
+For subsections pages, you can use the `subsectionsPage` component to map over your `pageData` array and render each section.
 For instance:
 ```
 ---
 import Layout from "../layouts/Layout.astro";
 import NetLogoApi from "../utils/api.js";
-import DynamicPage from "../components/dynamic_pages/dynamic-page";
+import subsectionsPage from "../components/subsections_pages/subsections-page";

 // Get Page Data
 const api = new NetLogoApi();